anumaurya114/useless-tutorial-handler/README.md

 Currently Update_interval is 1 (in sec).<br/>

 More functionalities<br/>
-    You can delete any intermediate snippet `watchman.py` will re-number all the files.<br/>
+    You can delete any intermediate snippet( single file) `watchman.py` will re-number all the files.<br/>

 TODO:<br/>